 The reality is that it’s not easy.
 As human beings, we have limited capacity to juggle all the balls at the same time so it ends up being about give and take.
 If you give one area more attention, you have to take from somewhere else.
 It’s about balance and managing expectations because nobody can do everything 100% of the time.

 Working mums will often feel guilty and that’s normal but there’s nothing wrong with women seeking a good work life balance.
 Find out what works for you and choose a job or career that really fits with your values.
 That could be a part-time job for example.
-As long as you’re doing things that you believe are contributing your value, that’s success.Posted over 3 years ago
+As long as you’re doing things that you believe are contributing your value, that’s success.Posted about 4 years ago